 Revenue and the matching primary energy expense related to electricity produced at Medupi and Kusile, after units are synchronised to the grid and are producing electricity but prior to those units being placed in commercial operation, is capitalised for accounting purposes under IFRS requirements, even though the power is transmitted into the electricity grid for sale to customers.
-Precommissioning revenue capitalised and excluded from is self-funded and the net profit target of R500 million was not met to create a bonus pool above this level.

-Refer to the consolidated annual financial statements available online, which detail the financial performance of the group and company final net revenue amounted to R3.4 billion (March 2018: R2.2 billion), with the year-on-year increase attributable to an increase in production volumes at Medupi and Kusile, due to the units not having been placed in commercial operation when originally anticipated.
+Precommissioning revenue capitalised and excluded from final net revenue amounted to R3.4 billion (March 2018: R2.2 billion), with the year-on-year increase attributable to an increase in production volumes at Medupi and Kusile, due to the units not having been placed in commercial operation when originally anticipated.